-- Then cut the green stems of the anise off and set aside to use for garnish and juicing.
+- Then cut the green stems of the fennel off and set aside to use for garnish and juicing.

-- Cut the white bulb bottom off if brown and bruised as well as any other brown spots.
+- Cut the white bulb off the fennel if brown and bruised, as well as any other brown spots.

-- Then slice into quarters from top to bottom, lay quarters on sides and cut one inch thick pieces, set aside alone.
+- Then slice the fennel into quarters from top to bottom, lay quarters on sides and cut one inch thick pieces, set aside on their own.